mattermost-community/mattermost-plugin-custom-attributes/README.md

 Install via Plugin Marketplace (Recommended)
  - Go to Main Menu > Plugin Marketplace in Mattermost
- - Search for "Custom Attribute" or manually find the plugin from the list and click **Install**
+ - Search for "Custom Attributes" or manually find the plugin from the list and click **Install**
  - After the plugin has downloaded and been installed, click the **Configure** button
  - Set **Enable Plugin** to **True**, then click "Save" at the bottom of the screen
  - Proceed to Configure your Attribute rules